Best 2021 NHL Draft Fits for Every Lottery Team

 Brandt Clarke and Simon Edvinsson could be options, but the name to watch is Luke Hughes.
 There is going to be immense pressure, even if unspoken, for the Devils to draft Jack's younger brother.
 Although he lacks the offensive skill set of Quinn, his other brother, he has upside as a smooth-skating, puck-moving defenseman.

 Biggest Need: Any Defenseman

-Of the little young talent the Blue Jackets have, most exists on the wing, with Patrik Laine joined by four solid prospects in Alex Texier, Emil Bemstrom, and Yegor Chinakhov and Kirill Marchenko.
+Of the little young talent the Blue Jackets have, most exists on the wing, with Patrik Laine joined by four solid prospects in Alex Texier, Emil Bemstrom, Yegor Chinakhov and Kirill Marchenko.
 At center, Liam Foudy has middle-six upside and that's about it.
 It's a major position of need.
 The goaltending pool is also empty.

 Yet Columbus is desperate to add a defenseman of any kind.
 Established 23-year-old Zach Werenski helps them save face long term.
-If the Blue Jackets draft a center or goaltender, it will be a welcome addition, but Simon Edvinsson or Luke Hughes would instantly become the team's top defense prospect, and it's not even close.
+If the Blue Jackets draft a center or goaltender, it will be a welcome addition, but Simon Edvinsson or Luke Hughes would instantly become the team's top defensive prospect, and it's not even close.

 Detroit Red Wings

 The Red Wings have followed up a three-decade run as a dynasty with a rebuild of equal proportions.
 A fifth straight season of missing the playoffs would be cataclysmic in most scenarios, but general manager Steve Yzerman inherited a team stuck in the abyss and knew this would a massive project.
 The Red Wings' prospect pool is loaded with talent across the board.
 They are multiple numbers deep at every position and boast a nice crop of high-end talents.